opennetworkinglab/ngsdn-tutorial/README.md

 to build an IPv6-based leaf-spine data center fabric using P4, Stratum, and ONOS.

+## Basic vs. advanced version

+This tutorial comes in two versions: basic (this branch), and advanced (`advanced` branch).

+The advanced version assumes intermediate knowledge of the P4 language, and it contains more exercises, e.g., showing how to use existing ONOS applications and P4 programs such as Trellis and fabric.p4.
+Check the `advanced` branch of this repo if you're interested in the advanced version.

+If you're interested in the basic version, keep reading.

 ## Slides

 Tutorial slides are available online: